College Factual by our College Data Analytics Team

 If you plan on majoring in journalism, you won't be alone since the degree program is ranked #69 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 10 schools in the Rocky Mountains Region to determine which ones were the best for degree seekers in the field of journalism.
-Combined, these schools handed out 457 degrees in journalism to qualified students.
+When you put them all together, these colleges and universities awarded 491 degrees in journalism during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings